Dong-Hyeon-Yu/Distributed-load-balancer/README.md

 2. A quick start to run Dumbo-2 for 20 epochs with a batch size of 1000 tx can be:
    ```
-   ./run_local_network_test.sh 4 1 1000 20
+   ./run_local_network_test.sh 4 1 1000 20 dumbo
    ```

-   To run BDT variants instead of Dumbo-2, edit line-12 in run_local_network_test.sh to replace "dumbo" by "bdt" or "rbc-bdt" before executing the shell script.
+   To run BDT variants instead of Dumbo-2, replace "dumbo" by "bdt" or "rbc-bdt".

 3. If you would like to test the code among AWS cloud servers (with Ubuntu 18.84 LTS).
 You can follow the commands inside run_local_network_test.sh to remotely start the protocols at all servers.
 An example to conduct the WAN tests from your PC side terminal can be:
    ```